 Our catastrophic injury lawyers have experience fighting cases for victims with these kinds of injuries.

-Hurt in a truck crash?
+Hurt in a truck accident?
 Johnson & Groninger is here for you.

 If you’ve been hurt in a tractor-trailer collision, Johnson & Groninger PLLC is here to help you.
-Our experienced Charlotte truck accident attorneys are prepared to uncover all the evidence available and fight to win you the justice and compensation you deserve.
+Our experienced Charlotte personal injury lawyers are prepared to uncover all the evidence available and fight to win you the justice and compensation you deserve.

 Don’t wait to reach out; we can help you get started now.
 It’s important to begin work on a truck accident case as soon as possible.
 For one thing, you may still be able to gather evidence, but also because you’ll want to get started before the medical bills quickly pile up to a financially crushing level.